ElArkk/jax-unirep/paper/paper.md

 to try to understand how protein sequence links to function or simply to increase brightness.

-We binarized brightness values into a "dark" and a "bright" class, and used sklearn's implementation of logistic regression for classification.
+We binarized brightness values into a "dark" and a "bright" class, and used scikit-learn's implementation of logistic regression for classification.
-Average performance across 5-fold cross-validation is shown in Figure 3. avGFP data came from [@sarkisyan2016local].
+Average performance across 5-fold cross-validation is shown in Figure 3.
+(avGFP data came from [@sarkisyan2016local].)

 ![
     GFP brightness classification using